Compositional Generalization and Natural Language Variation: Can a Semantic Parsing Approach Handle Both?: Details

 Synchronous Context-Free Grammars (SCFGs) have been used to model the hierarchical mapping between pairs of strings in areas such as compiler theory~\cite{aho1972theory} and natural language processing.

 Informally, SCFGs can be viewed as an extension of Context-Free Grammars (CFGs) that \emph{synchronously} generate strings in both a source and target language.
 We write SCFG rules as:

 Where $S$ is a non-terminal symbol, and $\alpha$ and $\beta$ are strings of non-terminal and terminal symbols.
 An SCFG rule can be viewed as two CFG rules, $S \rightarrow \alpha$ and $S \rightarrow \beta$ with a pairing between the occurrences of non-terminal symbols in $\alpha$ and $\beta$.
 This pairing is indicated by assigning each non-terminal in $\alpha$ and $\beta$ an index $\in \mathbb{N}$.
 Non-terminals sharing the same index are called \emph{linked}.
 Following convention, we denote the index for a non-terminal using a boxed subscript, e.g. $NT_{\boxnum{1}}$.
 A complete SCFG derivation is a pair of parse trees, one for the source language and one for the target language.
-For our purposes, we are primarily interested in translation with a SCFG, where given a string in the source language, $\mathbf{x}$, and an SCFG, $G$, we are interested in generating derivations that produce a pair of strings $\mathbf{x}$ and $\mathbf{y}$, where $\mathbf{y}$ is some string from the target language.
+An example derivation is shown in Figure ~\ref{parse_tree}.